The Action of September 28, 1648

-The one described in this record that sank in 1648. and one other active ship named the Utrecht (also a frigate).
+The one described in this record that sank in 1648, and one other active ship named the Utrecht (also a frigate).
 This second Utrecht was built in 1638 for the Admiralty of Rotterdam.
-It measured 100 Rotterdam feet (28.23 meter: the Rotterdam foot measures 0.2823 metres), and had 22 cannon.
+It measured 100 Rotterdam ft (28.23 m: the Rotterdam foot measures 0.2823 m), and had 22 cannons.

 During survey in 2007 it turned out that large parts of the construction were still in situ and future research promising.